All Episodes

 When you open your heart to patriotism, there is no room for prejudice.

-It's an interesting uh thought experiment.
+It's an interesting thought experiment.

-Now let's listen to F. Chuck Todd and Tom Brokaw describe this.
+Now, let's listen to F. Chuck Todd and Tom Brokaw describe this.

-I have to say it was surprisingly divisive for an inaugural address.
+I have to say, it was surprisingly divisive for an inaugural address.

-But that wasn't the type of inaugural address that was intended to bring this country.
+He went with populism, and I think that it's going to play well with his folks, but that wasn't the type of inaugural address that was intended to bring this country.

-Lester where it felt as if he almost was insulting every living president that was sitting next to him.
+There was a point there, Lester, where it felt as if he almost was insulting every living president that was sitting next to him in very personal ways.

 He was also insulting all the Republican congressmen and senators who are on that stage.